SirLouen/wordpress-docs/trac-workflow-keywords.md

 Serves as a partner to _needs-screenshots_.
 Once a ticket has at least one screenshot, tag it with has-screenshots.
 If more screenshots are needed, leave needs-screenshots on the ticket until all screenshots are provided. [#has-screenshots](https://core.trac.wordpress.org/query?status=accepted&status=assigned&status=closed&status=new&status=reopened&status=reviewing&keywords=~has-screenshots&col=id&col=summary&col=status&col=owner&col=type&col=priority&col=milestone&col=changetime&order=priority) is used to create visual changelogs and the [Today in the Nightly](https://make.wordpress.org/core/tag/today-in-the-nightly/) posts.
 Do not clear this tag from closed tickets. has-screenshot and needs-screenshots are part of the post-commit diligence lifecycle and are expected to exist on closed tickets. need-screenshots exists temporarily until all screenshots are provided and has-screenshots exists permanently.

+**has-test-info**

+Input has been given from the patch author to provide information about how the bug can be reproduced or how the patch can be tested.

 **has-unit-tests**

 The ticket has been reviewed, found to be desirable to solve, and the latest patch contains unit tests.
 Like _needs-unit-tests_, this keyword indicates the proposed changes constitute a high risk of causing other issues.